How To Become A Counselor

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

-Licensed substance use counselor
+Licensed substance use counselors

 If you are interested in helping individuals with substance use disorders, you may want to look into addiction counseling or becoming a substance abuse counselor.
 Some states allow people with a high school diploma and a combination of field experience or professional certification to become licensed to work as a guidance counselor for alcohol and substance use.
 Licensed counselors provide assessments, develop treatment plans, and provide individual, family, and group counseling to help individuals address their substance use disorder.
+The average annual salary of licensed substance use counselors is $53, 710.

 Clinical psychologist: Psyd or Ph.D.